Imperial County Airport

 The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a non-primary commercial service airport.

 The first scheduled passenger airline flights began in 1943, operated by Western Airlines with Douglas DC-3s.
 Western's service was replaced by Bonanza Air Lines in 1953 also flying DC-3s.
-Bonanza was merged into Air West (later Hughes Airwest) in 1968 and was the backbone air carrier for El Centro until 1979.
+Bonanza was merged into Air West (later Hughes Airwest) in 1968 and was the primary air carrier serving El Centro and the Imperial Valley until 1979.

 Historical airline service

 Western Airlines began serving Imperial County Airport in 1943 with Douglas DC-3 flights to Los Angeles via stops in San Diego and Long Beach, and was also flying nonstop to Yuma.
 Western's service ended in 1953.

 Bonanza Air Lines, a "local service" air carrier as defined by the federal Civil Aeronautics Board (CAB), began serving the airport in 1953, taking over the route of Western Airlines.
 According to its March 1, 1953 system timetable, Bonanza listed its flights to the airport as service to El Centro and was operating Douglas DC-3 prop aircraft with a daily westbound routing of Phoenix-Blythe-Yuma-El Centro-San Diego-Santa Ana-Los Angeles.
 Bonanza was also operating a daily eastbound DC-3 service at this time with routing of Los Angeles-Santa Ana-San Diego-El Centro-Yuma-Blythe-Phoenix-Prescott-Kingman-Las Vegas.
 By 1963, Bonanza had retired the DC-3 from its fleet and was operating all flights into the airport with new Fairchild F-27 turboprops.
 In 1964, the airline was operating nonstop F-27 propjet flights to Los Angeles and San Diego with one stop service to Phoenix via an intermediate stop in Yuma.

 In 1968, Bonanza merged with Pacific Air Lines and West Coast Airlines to form Air West which continued to serve the airport with the F-27 with nonstops to San Diego and Santa Ana (now John Wayne Airport) as well as direct flights to Los Angeles, Phoenix and Tucson.
 In late 1970, Air West was serving the airport with Douglas DC-9-10 and McDonnell Douglas DC-9-30 jetliners with four flights a day including two nonstops to Los Angeles (LAX) and two direct flights to Phoenix (PHX) via an intermediate stop in Yuma (YUM).
 At this same time, one of the DC-9 jet flights to LAX operated continuing, no change of plane service to Fresno, San Francisco, Portland, OR and Seattle via intermediate stops at other Air West destinations.
-Air West was renamed to Hughes Airwest in 1970.
+Air West was renamed Hughes Airwest in 1970 following its acquisition by Howard Hughes.
 The DC-9 jet service was suspended in 1972 but reinstated during 1974 through 1975.
-By 1976 Hughes Airwest reverted to operating all F-27 propjet flights to Los Angeles and Santa Ana with direct service to Phoenix via a stop in Yuma.
+By 1976 Hughes Airwest reverted to operating all F-27 propjet service from the airport to Los Angeles and Santa Ana with direct service to Phoenix via a stop in Yuma.
 All Hughes Airwest service to El Centro ended in 1979 and was replaced by commuter carriers Cochise and Sun Aire Lines.